Locomobile Company of America

-The Locomobile Company of America was a pioneering American automobile manufacturer founded in 1899, and known for its dedication to precision before the assembly-line era.
+The Locomobile Company of America was a pioneering American automobile manufacturer founded in 1899, known for its dedication to precision before the assembly-line era.
 It was one of the earliest car manufacturers in the advent of the automobile age.
 For the first two years after its founding, the company was located in Watertown, Massachusetts.
 Production was transferred to Bridgeport, Connecticut, in 1900, where it remained until the company's demise in 1929.
 The company manufactured affordable, small steam cars until 1903, when production switched entirely to internal combustion-powered luxury automobiles.
 Locomobile was taken over in 1922 by Durant Motors and eventually went out of business in 1929.
-All cars ever produced by the original company were always sold under the brand name Locomobile.
+All cars produced by the original company were always sold under the brand name Locomobile.